Oak Trees Varieties We Carry

 We carry smaller amounts of other Oak species as well.
-Through some of our contacts, we also have some English Oak (Quercus Rober) and California Live Oak.
-We also have a small selection of Ajo Oak (Quercus ajoensis) collected in Southern Arizona.
+Through some of our contacts, we also have some English Oak (Quercus Rober) and California Live Oak, Interior Live Oak and California Valley Oak.

 We also plant out our Oak varieties and track how they grow in the different environments between SE Arizona and Central Texas.

 Oak trees varieties adapt well to the differing amounts of rainfall as well as temperature.
-In cold winters oaks can survive temperatures well into the teen's and handle the other extreme range of high temperatures into the 100's without an issue.
+In cold winters oaks can survive wide extremes of temperatures, from the single digits into the 100's without an issue.